Rootkit: Stuxnet (2010)

+Stuxnet, uncovered in 2010, was a highly sophisticated worm developed in a joint U.S.–Israeli intelligence operation targeting Iran’s nuclear facilities.
+It notably included a Windows kernel-mode rootkit that concealed the malware’s files and processes, enabling the worm to silently sabotage industrial control systems.
+Stuxnet is often cited as the first known cyberweapon; it destroyed a significant part of Iran’s uranium centrifuges, while remaining difficult to detect.

-Sony BMG copy protection rootkit scandal
+Sony BMG copy protection rootkit scandal (2005)

 In 2005, Sony BMG published CDs with copy protection and digital rights management software called Extended Copy Protection, created by software company First 4 Internet.
 The software included a music player but silently installed a rootkit which limited the user's ability to access the CD.
 Software engineer Mark Russinovich, who created the rootkit detection tool RootkitRevealer, discovered the rootkit on one of his computers.
 The ensuing scandal raised the public's awareness of rootkits.
 To cloak itself, the rootkit hid any file starting with "$sys$" from the user.
 Soon after Russinovich's report, malware appeared which took advantage of the existing rootkit on affected systems.
 One BBC analyst called it a "public relations nightmare."
 Sony BMG released patches to uninstall the rootkit, but it exposed users to an even more serious vulnerability.
 The company eventually recalled the CDs.
 In the United States, a class-action lawsuit was brought against Sony BMG.

-Greek wiretapping case 2004–05
+Greek wiretapping case (2004–05)

 The Greek wiretapping case 2004–05, also referred to as Greek Watergate, involved the illegal telephone tapping of more than 100 mobile phones on the Vodafone Greece network belonging mostly to members of the Greek government and top-ranking civil servants.
 The taps began sometime near the beginning of August 2004 and were removed in March 2005 without discovering the identity of the perpetrators.
 The intruders installed a rootkit targeting Ericsson's AXE telephone exchange.
 According to IEEE Spectrum, this was "the first time a rootkit has been observed on a special-purpose system, in this case an Ericsson telephone switch."
 The rootkit was designed to patch the memory of the exchange while it was running, enable wiretapping while disabling audit logs, patch the commands that list active processes and active data blocks, and modify the data block checksum verification command.
 A "backdoor" allowed an operator with sysadmin status to deactivate the exchange's transaction log, alarms and access commands related to the surveillance capability.
 The rootkit was discovered after the intruders installed a faulty update, which caused SMS texts to be undelivered, leading to an automated failure report being generated.
 Ericsson engineers were called in to investigate the fault and discovered the hidden data blocks containing the list of phone numbers being monitored, along with the rootkit and illicit monitoring software.